-Setting up authentication for dial-in terminal server users
+Setting up remote terminal server authentication

 This section describes the authentication of users calling into the MAX from a terminal or other device that transmits and receives asynchronous data.
 These sessions are called "remote terminal server sessions" even if the user never sees the MAX terminal server commands or menu.